youngbryanyu/Fitnesse/frontend/DEV_SETUP.md

 #### Running unit tests
 Run `flutter test` to run the unit tests.

+#### Common issues
+- If you have issues importing assets after adding new assets and referencing them in `pubspec.yaml`, make sure to run `flutter pub get` then reload the emulator.

 ## Android Studio Setup
 Android Studio is necessary on Windows and Linux for building and testing Flutter mobile code.